veeto

 Key Takeaways

-• Requires regional housing plans to account for enrollment changes at public universities when determining housing needs.
+• Requires regional housing plans to consider university enrollment changes when determining housing needs.

-• Mandates public universities to provide enrollment forecasts to help regional planners assess future housing demand.
+• Mandates public universities to provide enrollment forecasts to help regional planners assess housing demand.

-• Streamlines environmental review for university projects that align with regional transportation and housing plans.
+• Streamlines environmental reviews for university projects that align with regional housing and transportation plans.

-• Enhances coordination between universities and regional planners to optimize student transit and housing access.
+• Enhances coordination between universities and local governments to optimize student transportation and housing.

 Summary